 Traditional or theoretical uses lacking sufficient evidence

 Aconite: The aconite plant grows in rocky areas.
 It is often found in the mountainous woodlands of many parts of Europe, especially France, Austria, Germany, and Denmark.
-A case study suggests that aconite may help treat patients with lice.
+It has been proposed that aconite may help treat lice.
 However, until well-designed human studies are performed, it remains unknown if this is a safe and effective treatment.

 Ginkgo biloba has been used medicinally for thousands of years to treat a wide variety of conditions.
 It has been suggested that a topical ginkgo cream may help treat patients with scabies.
 However, there is a lack of scientific evidence in this area.